OPSkins/trade-opskins-api/IItem/GetItemDefinitions.md

 --------- | ---- | -----------
 definitions | array-object or object | An array of objects or object list if `index_by` option is used --def_id | int | Unique Definition ID, this is a unique & unchanging identifier for each item, regardless of `app_id`.
 Not to be confused with `sku`, which is *not unique per wear-tier* for VGO items.
 VGO item `def_id` starts at `900,000,000` for no particular reason.
 --sku | int | SKU for item.
-Mainly utilized for VGO items, for all other items, this will be the same as `def_id` or `null`.
+Mainly utilized for VGO items, for all other items, this will be the same as `def_id`.
 --internal_app_id | int | Internal App ID
 --name | string | Name, non-unique, most likely the same as `market_name` however --market_name | string | Market name, unique per `app_id`